Gigacore/React-Redux-Sass-Starter/README.md

 ![logos](https://image.ibb.co/m8S9ew/react_redux_sass.jpg)

 # React, Redux & Sass Starter
-A simple and quick way to get you going with developing React applications with Redux and Sass.
+A simple and quick way to get you going with developing React applications with the latest versions of React, Redux Toolkit and Sass.

 Comes with pre-configured Webpack for bundling your application to help save time in setting up your project.
 Keeps CSS out of JavaScript to maintain separation of concerns.
-Redux takes care of State Management.
-If you are looking for _CSS-in-JS_ approach, this starter pack is not for you.
+Redux Toolkit takes care of State Management.

 **Demo:** https://www.gigacore.in/demos/react-redux-demo/